xyang2uchicago/BioTIP_application/README.md

 <a name="Network Partition"></a>
  __S3: Network Partition__

-  A graphical represetation of genes of interest can be achieved using the functions shown below.
-The `getNetwork` function will obtain an igraph object based on a pearson correlation of `test`.
+  A graphical presentation of genes of interest can be achieved using the following functions.
+The `getNetwork` function will obtain an igraph object based on Pearson Correlation of `test`.
 This `igraphL` object is then run using the `getCluster_methods` function classify nodes.

 ```{r,echo=TRUE, warning=FALSE}
 library(igraph)